 The body is built to detox.

 Through the circulatory, digestive, and lymphatic systems, wastes and other toxins are removed from the body.
-Stress, a poor diet, and a lack of movement burden the body’s processes and a natural detox can become sluggish.
+Stress, a poor diet, and a lack of movement burden the body’s processes and natural detox can become sluggish.

 Many vigourous exercises help boost the functioning of the body’s circulation, digestion, and lymphatic drainage.
 Regular exercise supports wellness in many ways.
 However, while on a detox program, full-on exercise is not appropriate.
 This is a time for resting, when more gentle movements such as swimming may be better suited as they are restorative.